nm05119/Exact-algorithms-for-budgeted-prize-collecting-covering-subgraph-problems/README.md

 computational results corresponding to a single instance.
 The definition of the values contained in each .out file is in its first line.
 If an instance was not solved within the time limit, i.e., 3600 seconds, then the final gap is given between parenthesis instead of the optimal value.
-If an instance could not be solved because of the solver running out of memory, all the values in the corresponding line are replaced with "-".
+If an instance could not be solved because of the solver running out of memory, then the corresponding line was removed from the .out file.